DiffusioNeRF: Regularizing Neural Radiance Fields with Denoising Diffusion Models: Related work

 RegNeRF~\cite{Niemeyer2021Regnerf} uses MLPs to model color and density fields, hence during NeRF training the patch rendering cost can extend NeRF training time substantially.
 Thus, RegNeRF renders $8 \times 8$ patches for the prior model, which severely limits the amount of context visible to the normalizing flow model.
 We use Instant NGP for our NeRF representation, which has a fast rendering time, allowing us to model priors over $48 \times 48$ patches.

 Normalizing flows are generative models that learn to transform a simple probability distribution into a more complex data distribution~\cite{kobyzev2020normalizing}.
-The model is built of blocks that fulfil the requirements of (i) preserving the number of dimensions of input and output features; (ii) being invertible, \ie the input to the block can be calculated from the output; and (iii) The Jacobian of each block must be tractable so that the log probability density can be computed.
-These design constraints can lead to trade-offs in which model expressiveness is sacrificed for tractability.
+The model is built of blocks that fulfil the requirements of (i) preserving the number of dimensions of input and output features; (ii) being invertible, \ie the input to the block can be calculated from the output; and (iii) the Jacobian of each block must be tractable so that the log probability density can be computed.
+These constraints can lead to trade-offs in which model expressiveness is sacrificed for tractability.
 Diffusion models do not have such constraints on their structures and may therefore be more suitable to model data priors.

 \textbf{Denoising Diffusion Models} DDMs~\cite{sohl2015deep,Ho2020DDPM,nichol2021improved} are powerful generative models that learn to estimate gradients of the log data distribution.
-A stochastic process is defined in which a sample from the data distribution is progressively corrupted by repeated addition of Gaussian noise, and a model is trained to reverse that process by predicting and undoing the noise.
-Once such model is trained, Langevin dynamics sampling~\cite{welling2011bayesian} can be used to generate novel samples by performing a sequence of denoising steps starting from a random sample of a standard Gaussian distribution.
-Denoising Diffusion Models have successfully been used to learn and sample from data distributions such as images~\cite{Ho2020DDPM,song2021scorebased}, video~\cite{ho2022video}, speech~\cite{chen2020wavegrad,kong2020diffwave}, \etc. Recently, multiple DDM-based models were proposed for the task of text-to-image synthesis, \eg DALL-E 2~\cite{ramesh2022hierarchical} and Imagen~\cite{saharia2022photorealistic}.
-Concurrently to our work, Dreamfusion~\cite{poole2022dreamfusion} has incorporated Imagen into NeRF optimization.
-This allows Dreamfusion to generate novel 3D assets from a text input.
+Once trained, Langevin dynamics sampling~\cite{welling2011bayesian} can be used to generate novel samples by performing a sequence of denoising steps starting from a random sample of a standard Gaussian distribution.
+Denoising Diffusion Models have successfully been used to learn and sample images~\cite{Ho2020DDPM,song2021scorebased}, video~\cite{ho2022video}, speech~\cite{chen2020wavegrad,kong2020diffwave}, \etc. Recently, multiple DDM-based models were proposed for the task of text-to-image synthesis, \eg DALL-E 2~\cite{ramesh2022hierarchical} and Imagen~\cite{saharia2022photorealistic}.
+Concurrently to our work, Dreamfusion~\cite{poole2022dreamfusion} has incorporated Imagen into NeRF optimization to generate novel 3D assets from a text input.
 Unlike our work, they use DDMs to guide optimization of NeRFs to match input text, while we use DDMs to regularize NeRFs given input training images.